monojit18/Open-Network-Aggregator/Design-Overview.md

 # Points to Note

-> - **Google Agentic framework** would completely **Stateless**
+> - **Google Agentic framework**
->   - Understand user’s intent from Text or Voice
+>   - Understands user’s intent from Text or Voice
 >   - Break that into Actionable insights
 >   - Route requests to appropriate Affiliates and/or Content Providers(*Outside Network*)
-> - Integrator App will be responsible for managing the configuration points for both Demand and Supply side of this application flow.
+> - [Integrator App](#Integrator App) will be responsible for managing the configuration points for both Demand and Supply side of this application flow.
 >   - **Demand side**
->     - The configuration options for Buyers and Seekers would be managed by Interator App in its own database
+>     - The configuration options for Buyers and Seekers would be managed by Integrator App in its own database
 >     - Preferred Networks - Preferred target networks to connect from **Google Agentic framework**
 >     - Intended Verticals - Preferred Verticals to support by **Google Agentic framework**
 >     - Maintain API security by creating and managing API key which needs to be sent through API header
->
 >  - **Supply Side**
 >     - Maintain a list of default Affiliates and Content Providers(*Outside Network*)
 >     - Log all transactions in an Audit DB
->
 >   - Implement Basic Analytics
 >  - Implement Advanced Analytics (*Future*)
+>